PedroPLCode/StefanCryptoTradingBot/README.md

 - TensorFlow, NumPy, Pandas: Libraries used for implementing trading algorithms, machine learning, and data processing.

 ## Future Plans
-- Strategy Optimization: Enhancing the scalping strategy and trading logic.
+- Strategy Optimization: Enhancing strategies and trading logic.
 - Machine Learning: Incorporating machine learning to improve trade predictions and make the bot more adaptive.
 - Backtesting: Adding backtesting features to allow users to test their strategies against historical data.